hafiz-kamilin/excercise_advancedDeepLearningWithTensorFlow2AndKeras/README.md

 IMO, this is a really good introductory book that give simple and superficial explanation for a widely used machine learning models (feels kinda like [For Dummies series](https://www.dummies.com/) reference books, but skipping most of the steps).

 You will need a supplementary free resources available on YouTube, Medium, or from the research paper itself to understand more on the content.

-Good for a programmer who major in machine learing, challenging for a newcomer.
+TLDR; a good book for a programmer majoring in machine learing, challenging book for a newcomer.

 ## Setup